dart-lang/sdk/pkg/dev_compiler/tool/README.md

 This script combines:

-    tool/input_sdk_src/...
-    tool/input_sdk_patch/...
+    tool/input_sdk/lib/...
+    tool/input_sdk/patch/...
+    tool/input_sdk/private/...

 and produces the merged SDK sources in:

-    test/generated_sdk/...
+    tool/generated_sdk/...

 The result has all "external" keywords replaced with the @patch implementations.

-Generally local edits should be to `input_sdk_patch`, as it is specific to DDC.
-`input_sdk_src` should represent unmodified SDK sources to the maximum extent possible.
+Generally local edits should be to `input_sdk/patch` and `input_sdk/private`, as those two directories are specific to DDC. `input_sdk/lib` should represent unmodified SDK sources to the maximum extent possible.
 Currently there are slight edits to the type annotations in some cases.

 See patch_sdk.dart for more information.